Fortuna Düsseldorf: 1960s and 1970s

-Fortuna's performance was not good enough to earn them a place among the original 16 teams chosen for the newly founded Bundesliga in 1963, but the club did manage to play its way into the premier division three years later for a cameo appearance in 1966–67.
-Despite a sensational 2–1 away win at recently crowned European Cup Winners' Cup winners Borussia Dortmund in its Bundesliga debut, Fortuna was immediately relegated, though only to return in 1971 for a stay that lasted 16 seasons and included two third-place league finishes (in 1972–73 and 1973–74).
+Fortuna's performance was not good enough to earn them a place among the original 16 teams chosen for the newly founded Bundesliga in 1963, but the club played its way into the premier division three years later for a cameo appearance in 1966–67.
+Despite a sensational 2–1 away win at recent European Cup Winners' Cup winners Borussia Dortmund on its Bundesliga debut, Fortuna was immediately relegated, though only to return in 1971 for a stay that lasted 16 seasons and included two third-place league finishes (in 1972–73 and 1973–74).

 On 9 December 1978, Fortuna recorded a 7–1 victory against Bayern Munich, to date the highest away defeat for Bayern in its entire Bundesliga history.
 In addition, Fortuna continued its prosperous play in the DFB-Pokal, making another three appearances.
 After losing in its fifth appearance in the final in 1978 against local rivals 1.
 FC Köln (0–2), the club finally broke through and came away as champions in 1979, prevailing 1–0 against Hertha BSC, then repeating as champions 1980 with 2–1 victory against 1.
 FC Köln.
 During this period, the club established a record for consecutive DFB-Pokal match victories, with 18-straight between 1978 and 1981.

 Fortuna is among a group of four teams which have made frequent appearances in the DFB-Pokal final only to come away empty-handed.
 Like 1.
 FC Kaiserslautern, Fortuna has just two wins against five losses.
 1. FC Köln has four wins and six losses in the Cup final, while Schalke 04 has been frustrated most often, with five wins and seven losses.
 Four of the Düsseldorfer's losses were by a single goal and two of those were in extra time.

 The club's best turn in European competition was in the 1979 European Cup Winners' Cup Final, where it finished as runners-up to Barcelona, losing 4–3 in extra time in an exciting finale at Basel.
 It was the first of four occasions that the Catalan club won the tournament.

 Fortuna achieved its success mostly with hometown players like the famous Allofs brothers (Klaus Allofs and Thomas Allofs) or players like Gerd Zewe (440 games in the Bundesliga), Dieter Herzog, Reiner Geye, Wolfgang Seel and Rudi Bommer who joined the team as nearly unknown players and ended as internationals.
 Between 1960 and 1967, Peter Meyer scored 119 goals in 174 games.